-678 Acknowledgements
+Acknowledgements

-- The contributions from the technical staff at the workshops of the Institute for Physics of the - 680 Atmosphere (Mainz University) and of the MPI for Chemistry were crucial and essential.
-In

-- particular, we acknowledge the support of H. Rott, K. Wilhelm, M. Maurer, T. Böttger, P. Schumann, - T. Kenntner, M Dietrich, and B. Meckel.
-We furthermore gratefully acknowledge the excellent - 683 support by R. Dominik, I. Knapp-Wagner, J. Frielingsdorf, M. Euler, and O. Krause as well as the - radiomen (a. o.)
+- 660 The contributions from the technical staff at the workshops of the Institute for Physics of the - 661 Atmosphere (Mainz University) and of the MPI for Chemistry were crucial and essential.
+In - particular, we acknowledge the support of H. Rott, K. Wilhelm, M. Maurer, T. Böttger, P. Schumann, - T. Kenntner, M Dietrich, and B. Meckel.
+We furthermore gratefully acknowledge the excellent - support by R. Dominik, I. Knapp-Wagner, J. Frielingsdorf, M. Euler, and O. Krause as well as the - radiomen (a. o.)
 W. Hallmann (DF7PN), R. Roth (DG7FDE).
-We are also deeply grateful for the - $\ \, \text{generous hospitality of M. \& A. Conzelmann (Tailfingen) of A. Lampmann (BSC Spielberg), and the}$ - residents of Spielberg.
-The authors thank the Editor (EDITORNAME) and (NUMBER) (anonymous - or NAME) reviewers for their careful evaluation of this article and their valuable and constructive - 688 recommendations.
+We are also deeply grateful for the - generous hospitality of M. & A. Conzelmann (Tailfingen) of A. Lampmann (BSC Spielberg), and the - residents of Spielberg.
+The authors thank the Editor C. A. Brock and two anonymous reviewers - for their careful evaluation of this article and their valuable and constructive recommendations.

-689 Financial support
+Financial support

-- 690 Our research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research - 691 Foundation) TRR 301 project ID 428312742, in the subproject B02 "BISTUM" within the CRC - entitled "The Tropopause Region in a Changing Atmosphere" ("TPChange").
-We also received - 693 financial support by the "Dres.
-Göbel Climate-foundation".
+- Our research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research - Foundation) TRR 301 project ID 428312742, in the subproject B02 "BISTUM" within the CRC